Naturaleza y Cultura Ecuador

 Partnership with WLT

-Renzo Paladines, Director of NCE, was introduced to the World Land Trust (WLT) through a mutual partner, IUCN National Committee of the Netherlands (IUCN NL).
+Renzo Paladines, Director of NCE, was introduced to WLT through a mutual partner, IUCN National Committee of the Netherlands (IUCN NL).
 He attended a symposium in 2009 entitled Payments for Ecological Services and Strengthening Memberships, held by WLT and IUCN NL in Brazil.

 After discussing the benefits of teaming-up with NCE and similarities in their approach to protecting natural resources, NCE became an official WLT partner in 2010.
 The partnership encompasses land purchase, land protection through our Carbon Balanced scheme and funding for reserve rangers.